Reconciliation Action Plan

-Developed with extensive consultation and support from the community, the Early Childhood Australia (ECA) Reconciliation Action Plan (RAP) functions as a platform of values and principles from which ECA as an organisation can help advance reconciliation in our communities, and provide leadership and support to the early childhood education and care professionals it represents.
-The Reconciliation Advisory Group was appointed by the ECA Board of Directors to continue and support the philosophy and implementation of ECA’s Reconciliation Action Plan.
+Developed with extensive consultation and support from the community, the Early Childhood Australia (ECA) Stretch Reconciliation Action Plan: Embed, Enable and Strive functions as a platform of values and principles from which ECA as an organisation can help advance reconciliation in our communities, and provide leadership and support to the early childhood education and care professionals it represents.
+The Reconciliation Advisory Group was appointed by the ECA Board of Directors to continue and support the philosophy and implementation of ECA’s Stretch Reconciliation Action Plan (RAP).

 We encourage everyone to read the RAP and think about how you can work towards reconciliation in your service.
 Reconciliation: it’s everyone’s business.

 ECA has compiled a variety of resources and information related to reconciliation including cultural awareness, relationships with families and improving children’s outcomes.
 To view these resources click here.

 If you are interested in viewing our ECA’s 2018–2020 Reconciliation Action plan, click here.

 Early Childhood Australia acknowledges the traditional owners of Country throughout Australia and their continuing connection to land and community.
 We pay our respects to them and their cultures, and to the Elders both past and present.

 Incorporating welcoming and acknowledgement protocols into official meetings and events recognises Aboriginal and Torres Strait Islander peoples as the First Australians and custodians of their land.
 It promotes an awareness of the past and ongoing connection to places of Aboriginal and Torres Strait Islander Australians.

 Click here to view ECA’s protocol on Acknowledgement of Country.